dsccommunity/StorageDsc/README.md

 ## Requirements

-This module requires the latest version of PowerShell (v4.0, which ships in Windows 8.1 or Windows Server 2012R2).
+This module requires the PowerShell v4.0 or above.
-To easily use PowerShell 4.0 on older operating systems, install WMF 4.0.
-Please read the installation instructions that are present on both the download page and the release notes for WMF 4.0.

 ## Resources